-Immunizations: In compliance with North Carolina law, parents/guardian must present certification of completed immunizations on or before the first day of school entry.
-If documentation is not presented, parents and/or guardians have 30 calendar days to provide documentation or the student shall be excluded from school until proof is presented.
+Immunizations: According to North Carolina law, parents/guardians must present a completed immunization certificate on or before the first day of school.
+If documentation is not provided, the child can be excluded from school and parents and/or guardians have 30 calendar days to provide documentation.
+After the 30 days, the student will be excluded from school until proof is presented.